We may earn a commission from the affiliate links on this site. Learn more›

 When I am on tour, my hands dry out a lot.
 This results in my calluses breaking open and causing a lot of pain.
 I then reach for the gaffers tape or some sort of bandage to get through the show.
 Drumming gloves will absolutely alleviate this issue.

 Drum gloves are generally not very expensive.
 However, the quality does differ between brands.
 We hope this list helps you pick out the perfect pair of drumming gloves.

 For the average drummer, finding the best drumming gloves on the market can be a bit confusing, considering how many different brands are out there and how little information there is about them on the internet.

-To address that issue, we will be talking in detail about each pair of drum gloves below the table below.
-So, without further ado, let’s take a look at all the best drum gloves of 2018.
+To address that issue, we will be talking in detail about each pair of drum gloves below.
+So, without further ado, let’s take a look at all the best drum gloves of 2022.

 Promark is well-known for their quality drum sticks.
 Many drummers swear by this company.
 Their drum gloves are no different.
 We have chosen this pair of gloves as our Editor’s Pick for best drum gloves.

-They feature eight specially-placed pads on fingers and palm.
+They feature eight specially-placed pads on fingers and the palm.
 Your hands won’t sweat as much with these due to the breathable mesh on the top.

-2. Vic Firth Drum Gloves – A Close Runner Up
+2) Vic Firth Drum Gloves

-I have always loved and used sticks from Vic Firth, so it’s a no brainer to give their drum gloves a try.
+I have always loved and used sticks from Vic Firth, so it’s a no-brainer to give their drum gloves a try.

 The thumbs and forefingers offer a unique synthetic rubber grip.
 If you’re looking for gloves that will keep you warm when loading in the winter, these aren’t your gloves.

 One thing to note: some users have experienced the rubber grip dots coming off of the drum gloves after only a few uses.

 These drumming gloves also feature a vented back to help keep you cool on stage.
 If you’re a fan of Zildjian and love to endorse them, these will show your love for them.

 The velcro on the Zildjian drum gloves is very sticky and stays together nicely.
 The sticks just feel good in your hands when wearing these gloves.
 The wrist support bands are an added bonus.

 Some users have noted that after a few months of playing, some of the stitching begins to come out of the gloves.
 While unfortunate, I think all gloves stitched with a threading will begin to deteriorate over time.

-4. Meinl Half Finger Drum Gloves
+4) Meinl Half Finger Drum Gloves

 I love the half design; it really allows for more technical movement while playing to make those quick and complex fills and grooves happen.

-The fingers of your freshly cut drum gloves will quickly begin to roll up your fingers towards your palm as you begin playing.
-This is not only annoying, but also will irritate any current blisters or cuts.
+The fingers of your freshly cut drum gloves will quickly begin to roll up your fingers toward your palm as you begin playing.
+This is not only annoying but also will irritate any current blisters or cuts.

 As with any product, there will be critical reviews.
 I read online many people who have experienced their Meinl drum gloves ripping by the wrist horizontally.

 Ahead is famously known for their metal drumsticks.
 I personally have never been a fan of these sticks.
 I remember asking my parents to buy me a pair of these when I was younger.

 The Ahead drum gloves designed specifically for drummers and “not golfers” as their website explains.
 These gloves feature “hot spot” pads that make for a longer life and added wrist support.

-Some users have reported the drum gloves ripping in the exact same spot like we saw with the Meinl gloves, as well as between the fingers.
+Some users have reported the drum gloves ripping in the exact same spot as we saw with the Meinl gloves, as well as between the fingers.
 That being said, the wrist support that these drum gloves give you is fantastic.

-6. Vater Percussion Drum Gloves – Are They Golf Gloves?
+6) Vater Percussion Drum Gloves

 My test would be to lay the sticks on a flat surface and roll them.
 A lot of times, one of the sticks would roll in a circle, indicating the stick is not straight.